RomualdRousseau/Any2Json-Documents/docs/tutorial_4.md

 }));
 ```

-Note that noew we are printing the tags of the headers and not their names.
+Note that now we are printing the tags of the headers and not their names.

 ```bash
 2024-03-09 23:54:59 INFO  Common:37 - Loaded resource: /models/sales-english.json